BenjaminAdelaide/DNAMeth_Microarray_Tutorial/Tutorial.md

 # Basic analysis of DNA methylation microarray data
 In this tutorial we are going to be analysing some publicly available data from the Gene Expression Omnibus (http://www.ncbi.nlm.nih.gov/geo/).
-In particular we'll be focusing on a study that contains prostate cancer samples from benign and tumour tissues (GSE47915, http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE47915).
+In particular we'll be focusing on a study (GSE47915) that contains prostate cancer samples from benign and tumour tissues (http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE47915).

-We'll firstly download the raw data which contains the IDAT files using the Bioconductor package GEOquery.
+We'll firstly download the raw data which contains the IDAT files and meta data using the Bioconductor package GEOquery.

 You can load a R package into the R environment using ```library(name-of-package)```.
-For example let's load the ```GEOquery``` package.
+For example, to load the ```GEOquery``` package run the command below.
 ```
 library(GEOquery)
 ```